20tsange1/NBA-Grammar/README.md

 TEAM la_bucks_matchup (Lebron James @, !
 Giannis Antetokounmpo @)
 ```

 As it is tedious to continously rewrite the names of players over and over again, team declarations are provided, allowing you to predefine tuples containing the players – this enables it for use within other blocks such as the evaluation block.
 It is assumed that the magical backend will handle checking for unique identifiers, along with ensuring that players included have been defined.
-An exclamation mark (!) is used to denote an opposing player.
+For simplicity, an exclamation mark (!) is used to denote an opposing player.
 This provides the analysts with the ability to include the stats and attributes of opponents into their calculations.
 Within the language itself, this will show up as a named node, allowing easy classification of the player as an opponent by checking for the appearance of this node.

 When designing the grammar, it was noticed that allowing flexibility in identifier names, block names, and player names led to the parser incorrectly tokenising the different names even when a right or left precedence was set.
 As such, to more clearly denote each name type, each name type was designed to avoid conflicts: